oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 (This appendix does not form an integral part of this document and is informational.)

-This is the initial version of this document.
-There is no previous version.
+This is the second version of this document.

+## Changes From Draft 01

+- mTLS is optional
+- Distinguishes MQTT v3.1.1 and v5 handling in error scenarios.

 ## Revision History

+- 2026-06-23, Draft 02
-- 2026-[MM-DD], Draft 01
+- 2026-05-20, Draft 01

 ---